-General Emergency: An emergency requiring direct protective actions (sheltering, ITB or evacuation), as well as actions to protect the food chain.
+Off-site Emergency: An emergency requiring direct protective actions (sheltering, ITB or evacuation), as well as actions to protect the food chain.

-The protection strategy is based on intervention levels as well on reference levels.
+The protection strategy is based on the reduction of the projected dose.

 The Netherlands has a harmonized approach for a nuclear accident in a neighbouring country.
 Initially the protective actions in the neighbouring country will be followed.
 For this, planning zones have been aligned with the neighbouring countries.